 Math 1A is a corequisite for 61A.
 (That is, it may be taken concurrently.)
+Math 10 or Math 16A are also fine.

-There is no formal programming-related prerequisites for admission to 61A.
+There is no formal programming-related prerequisites for admission to 61A, but that doesn't mean that it's the right first course for all students.
 Many 61A students have had significant prior programming experience, but many do not.
-However, students without prior experience typically spend a large amount of time each week on the course.
-There is no need for you to be familiar with any particular programming language.
+Students without prior experience typically spend a huge amount of time each week on the course.